thegrunge36/adaptive-video-encoder-releases/README.md

 [ Noise Reduction ]
 --no-denoise                      Disable the adaptive noise reduction.
 By default
                                   denoising is enabled and auto-calibrated from
-                                  detected noise/grain; if the source is very clean (combined score below ~0.08), no filter is applied anyway.
+                                  detected noise/grain; in auto mode, if the source is very clean (combined score below ~0.08), no filter is applied.
 --denoise-strength STRENGTH       Override denoise strength (0.0=off, 1.0=max).
                                   Overrides the automatic calibration.
+Any value > 0 is always honored, regardless of how clean the source is.
 --denoise-preserve-grain          40% gentler denoise that preserves some film grain
                                   texture.
 --denoise-engine {auto,nlmeans,bm3d,hybrid}
-                                  Force a specific denoise engine instead of automatic selection. 'nlmeans' is fast and general-purpose.
-                                  'bm3d' for max quality on stationary noise (3-5x slower). 'hybrid' chains hqdn3d + nlmeans for mixed sources. 'auto' picks based on the noise/grain profile.
+                                  Pick the denoising engine.
+Default: 'auto' — smart selection from the noise/grain ratio and computed strength (may decide to skip on clean sources):
+                                    • bm3d when stationary noise dominates (noise/grain
+                                      ratio > 1.3) — typical of digital sources
+                                    • hybrid (hqdn3d + nlmeans) when grain dominates
+                                      (ratio < 0.77) — typical of 35mm film
+                                    • nlmeans for balanced cases or low strength Forcing an explicit value (nlmeans / bm3d / hybrid) guarantees denoising is always applied, even on a clean source (minimum "light" strength if the analysis detects nothing significant).
+If the requested engine is missing from ffmpeg, the tool falls back to an available engine with a visible warning (never silent failure).

 [ Audio & Subtitles ]
 --no-audio                        Remove audio tracks (copied by default)